darshan-k-s/pesticide-sprayer-arm/README.md

 - system should be launched by a single command (i.e. via a launch file, shell script or Docker image), without manual sequencing
 # Results and Demonstration
 ## 1. System Performance
-- The robot sucessfully detects and classifies healthy and unhealthy leaves in real time using YOLO vision pipeline
+- The robot successfully detects and classifies healthy and unhealthy leaves in real time using YOLO vision pipeline
 - Damaged/bad leaves are accurately picked up and removed, while healthy leaves are sprayed with minimal error
 - The system adapts to minor changes in leaf positions due to its closed loop operation.
 ## 2. Quantitative Results